PTUA logo

 Public transport had its heyday before the invention of the car, and [is] unlikely to be embraced on the same level again because of the desire to be mobile and independent.

-Since Thatcher's Great Car Society was roundly rejected by British citizens in the early 1990s, over a decade ago, it would appear to be Stopher and Cox themselves trying to turn the clock back!
-In any event, the claim that public transport had its heyday before the car was invented is quite plainly false: the motor car was invented in around 1890, prior to the maturing of most of the world's urban rail systems and well before the worldwide boom in electric tramways in the early 20th century.
+Since Thatcher’s Great Car Society was roundly rejected by British citizens in the early 1990s – two decades ago – it would appear to be Stopher and Cox themselves trying to turn the clock back!
+Again, the claim that public transport had its heyday before the car was invented is quite plainly false: the motor car was invented in around 1890, prior to the maturing of most of the world’s urban rail systems and well before the electric tramway boom in the early 20th century.
+Meanwhile, Cox’s claim of ‘terminal decline’ was followed immediately by a surge in Melbourne public transport patronage, which hit a new record just five years later.

 The things that matter when comparing cars and public transport - travel time, convenience, safety, cost - all depend on how transport is planned and operated.
 As other pages explain, the poor state of public transport in Melbourne is a result of neglect and poor planning, and not of any inherent technological drawbacks.
 Meanwhile, claims that trains are a 19th-century technology while cars are a 'modern' 20th-century technology are just empty rhetoric.
 Methods of travel should be assessed on their merits, not on silly ideological claims about 'newness'.